giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 ### Grammarchecker sets

+#### Genitive rules

+1. N N => N N.Gen (When two nouns come together, the second noun has to be in the genitive case.)

+2. N DefArt N => N DefArt N.Gen (When two nouns come together and there is the definite article between the nouns.)

+3. N DetPoss N => N DetPoss N.Gen (When two nouns come together and there is a possessive adjective between the nouns, the possessive adjective does not cancel the rule of the second noun being in the genitive case.)

+4. N A => N A.Gen When adjectives come after nouns in the genitive, the adjective must be rendered into the genitive case as well.)

+5. VN N.Gen => VN N.Gen (When a definite noun follows a verbal noun, the definite noun has to be in the genitive case.)

+Other gen tags:
+* LIST &msyn-gen-case-noun = &msyn-gen-case-noun ;    is the old genrule tag we want to get rid of

+###  Other tags

 * LIST SUGGEST = SUGGEST ;   tag ensuring generation of a suggestion for an errouneous word
 * LIST ADDED = ADDED ;   tag ensuring ... hmm
 * LIST &lex-tá-is = &lex-tá-is ;